 The company participated in the 28th Seaward Licensing Round and in November 2014 was awarded block 21/27a under Promote Licence P2244; in October 2018 the OGA approved Pharis Energy as Operator of the licence, which is now in its second term.
 The company was also awarded blocks surrounding the Pilot field in both the 29th and 31st Seaward Licensing Rounds.

-P2244 contains the Pilot and Harbour heavy oil discoveries which together have 272 mmbbls of oil in place.
-P2320 contains the Blakeney, Feugh, Dandy & Crinan discoveries which have a combined 147 mmbbls of oil in place, as well as the Bowhead and Titchwell prospects.
-In the 31st Seaward Round Pharis has been offered a 100% interest in blocks 28/2a and 28/3a which contain the Elke and Narwhal discoveries with over 200 mmbbls of oil in place.
+P2244 contains the Pilot and Harbour heavy oil discoveries which together have about 240 mmbbls of oil in place.
+P2320 contains the Blakeney, Feugh, Dandy & Crinan discoveries which have nearly 150 mmbbls of oil in place, as well as the Bowhead and Titchwell prospects.
+P2482 lies to the South of Pilot and covers blocks 28/2a and 28/3a which contain the Elke and Narwhal discoveries with over 200 mmbbls of oil in place.

 With the exception of the smaller Dandy & Crinan discoveries, all the oil in these fields is heavy and quite viscous, with API gravities in the range of 12º to 17º and viscosities that range from 160 centipoise to 1,200 centipoise at reservoir conditions.